Segression: 2000s

 Segression moved to Chicago in early 2001 and played some club shows on their own as well as with Hatebreed and Shadows Fall.
 Although these shows were a success they were mainly there to write and record new material which ended in a week-long recording session at Chicago's Groove Master Studios where Disturbed and Sevendust had recorded albums.
 They returned to Australia in May to tour nationally with Pantera and Corrosion of Conformity.
-Adrian decided to leave the band after he could no longer dedicate fully to the band and was replaced by Keith Owen.
+Adrian was relieved of his duties as he could not play in time nor to the caliber required and was replaced by Keith Owen.

 June 2002 saw the release of the band's fourth album Segression.
 After a particularly large touring schedule for the album, Segression played a final show in December in Wollongong NSW.
 After the show the band had gone into the studio to record a follow-up album.
 This album took a new direction, putting Segression in an unofficial hiatus.